“Narcissism is an exaggeration, a malignancy of a healthy phenomenon.”Sam Vaknin

 This particular defence mechanism is very common in narcissists.
 It’s so common in fact, that in an article published by Cambridge University Press in 2018 noted projection as one of the reasons that therapy for narcissists can be so difficult – the narcissists project their insecurities onto the therapist, making it the process much more difficult.

-Well, it’s simply that narcissists often have more insecurities and self-doubt than the average person.
+Well, it’s simply that narcissists often have lower self-esteem and higher self-doubt than the average person.
 At the same time, however, they cannot face these insecurities, because that would mean challenging their grandiose self-image.
 So when they feel something that they cannot accept, they reject it in themselves and project it onto someone else – like you.

 Narcissist projection can be extremely confusing to experience.
 It can often seem to come out of nowhere.
 If a narcissist accuses you of being, doing, or feeling a particular thing, and it makes you think, “Huh?
 Where on Earth did you get that idea?”, then it was quite possibly projection.